ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

 In initialization, We assume that no one has prior knowledge of their DCIS or BC status.
 Hence no one will be initialized into branch B or C at initialization.
 Subsequently, if DCIS or LCIS was detected.

-For individuals with breast cancer (regardless of detection) and have survived more than 10 years, they are considered to step into a recovered state (R) and should not make a second critical illness (CI) claim.
+For individuals in disease state BC (regardless of detection) they have a transition rate of 0.1 (per person-year) of moving into a recovered state (R); this results in an average duration in state BC of 10 years.
+Individuals do not ever make a second BC CI claim.
 We assume that people in breast cancer state and recovered state follow exactly the same screening algorithm, namely branch A, B, or C depending on their age, sex, and family history status.
 Note that the negaive screening results were expected for those in R state in order to avoid double counting the CI claim from detected breast cancer.

 Swiss Re confirmed that no material is available in context of critical illness products for male at any age or female blelow 30 or above 70 in China.
 The entry age for adult products is 35 and 50 for senior products.
 So for a 20-year simulation, we wouldn't have much exposure above age 70.
 Also, for women who have purchased insurance, you would expect them to take up regular screening before 70 anyhow.